scionproto/scion/doc/PathService.md

 In the ISD-core the ASes must have the same set of down segments.
 A core PS in an AS should periodically request path changes (since last query) at the PSes in all other core ASes.
 Once the PS knows what changed, it should fetch the locally missing down segments.

+## Deletion of expired path segments and revocations

+The PS should periodically delete expired path segments and revocations in its DB.

 ## Path lookup

 ### Logic flow